MisterPhilip/omnibug/CONTRIBUTING.md

 ### Coding Styles

 We use [ESLint](https://eslint.org/) to ensure a consistent code style.
-Here are some basic guidelines though:
+Here are some basic guidelines:

 * Since we only support the latest few versions of Chrome and Firefox, we can safely use most of the ES6 features.
-Please consider using these instead of outdated methods, as the ES6 version will provider a cleaner and faster code base.
+Please consider using these instead of outdated methods, as the ES6 version will provide a cleaner and faster code base.
 * Use 4 spaces for 1 tab
-* Any function, method, or class should have be declared on a it's own line
+* Any function, method, or class should have be declared on its own line
   * A [JSDoc comment](http://usejsdoc.org/) should be included for each function, method, or class
 * Use double quotes or template syntax (backticks) where possible
 * if / else statements should (_always_) have opening & closing brackets inline
 * Run `yarn run lint` to view issues, and `yarn run lint:fix` to fix them.
-When you build, ESLint will run in the background and fail the build if there are errors
+When you build, ESLint will run in the background and fail the build if there are errors.

 ### Adding a Provider